 In addition, a simplified procedure based on the allocation mechanism in the capital model is used to identify risk factors.
 The subsequent analysis is carried out for all standard scenarios.
-The list of standard scenarios is maintained for use throughout the group and contains a list of general scenario descriptions that are relevant to operational risk in the Bank sector entities.
+The list of standard scenarios contains a list of general scenario descriptions that are relevant to operational risk in the Bank sector entities.